History of Ayurvedic Treatment

 The Ayurvedic perspective

-on health and sickness
+on Health and Sickness

-Doshas and their associated health problems
+Doshas and their associated Health problems

 How Ayurveda addresses the Root Cause of Diseases

 According to Ayurveda, the root cause of any disease always depends on the imbalance of tridosha or body humours.
 Ayurveda encompasses different techniques for assessing health.
 The best Ayurvedic doctors carefully evaluate the signs and symptoms of the disease, physical and mental characteristics and other necessary information about the patient.
-Ayurvedic doctors use direct questioning, observation, tests and several other methods like Nadi Pariksha, Mutra Pariksha and physical examinations of tongue, facial, nails, lips, and eyes in order to find the causes of the imbalance and to eradicate the root cause of the disease.
+Ayurvedic doctors use direct questioning, observation, tests and several other methods like Nadi Pariksha, Mutra Pariksha and Physical Examinations of tongue, facial, nails, lips, and eyes in order to find the causes of the imbalance and to eradicate the root cause of the disease.

 The significance of Nadi Pariksha is deeply understood and effectively implemented by Ayurveda practitioners for assessing Tridosha as well as various physiological and psychological states of the patient.
 According to the classical texts, qualities or properties of pulse such as pulse movement (gati), speed of the pulse (vega), stability of the pulse (sthiratva) and hardness of the artery (kathinya) play important roles in Nadi Parikshan.
 The best Ayurvedic doctors examine the nadi with a stable, calm and concentrated mind, trying to feel the pulse with the fingertips.
 For male persons, Nadi Parikshan is done on the right hand while for the female persons, it is done on the left hand.

 Nadi should be examined at the root of the palm.
 The arm of the patient should be extended and the hand should be slightly bent at the elbow joint, with the fingers kept straight.
 The patient should not feel any discomfort or pain.
 The pulse should be examined three times by feeling the pulse and giving a gap in between.
-The doctor should closely observe the movement of nadi and find out whether the nadi movement is mild, moderate or sharp.
+The doctor should closely observe the movement of Nadi and find out whether the Nadi movement is mild, moderate or sharp.

 Mutra Parikshan has also been given special attention in some of the medieval Ayurveda texts.
 The examination of colour, appearance and consistency of urine is held to diagnose disease conditions and to find out about their prognosis.
 Every patient is advised to sleep early (before 9 PM) with the usual intake of water (2 to 3 glasses) during dinner.
-Patients are asked to collect the first mid-stream urine of the day in a clean and neat bottle or glass vessel.
+Patients are asked to collect the first mid-stream urine of the day in a transparent bottle or glass vessel.
 After ascertaining that the urine is stable and devoid of wave or ripples or other influence of the wind, the urine is examined in daylight.